Sorry, you need to enable JavaScript to visit this website.

 The website has been tested against the Web Content Accessibility Guidelines (WCAG) 2.2 AA standard.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, because of the non-compliances listed below.

 Non-accessible content

-The content listed below is non-accessible for the following reasons.
+The content listed is non-accessible for the following reasons.

 Non-compliance with the accessibility regulations

-- On the search results page, after using the ‘show more’ button, the filter checkboxes lose visible focus when navigating via a keyboard.
+5. On the podcast player the visible focus is either missing or only partially viewable.
 This means that people relying on keyboard navigation will not be able to visually determine their position on the page.
-This fails WCAG 2.2 success criterion 2.4.7 (Focus Visible)
+This fails WCAG 2.2 success criterion 2.4.7 (Focus Visible).

-- On the podcast player, research map, and some cards and input components, the visible focus is either missing or only partially viewable.
+6. On some pages at 200% and 400% the keyboard focus can move from the cookie banner to the page content behind it if the user tabs away from it.
 This means that people relying on keyboard navigation will not be able to visually determine their position on the page.
-This fails WCAG 2.2 success criterion 2.4.7 (Focus Visible)
+This fails WCAG 2.2 success criterion 2.4.11 (Focus Not Obscured (Minimum).

 Disproportionate burden

 Our website currently has content in Welsh, but the language is identified in English in each of those cases.
-We have conducted a disproportionate burden assessment on our Welsh language content.
+We have conducted a disproportionate burden assessment on our Welsh language content

 Content that’s not within the scope of the accessibility regulations

-The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
+The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.

 Any new PDFs or Word documents we publish will meet accessibility standards.